ReviewMyContract.aiReview My Contract

 "THE EXCLUSIVE REMEDY FOR A BREACH OF WARRANTY UNDER THIS AGREEMENT SHALL BE REPAIR OR REPLACEMENT OF THE DEFECTIVE PRODUCT.
 IN NO EVENT SHALL SELLER BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES FOR ANY BREACH OF WARRANTY.
 THE PARTIES AGREE THAT THIS LIMITATION OF REMEDIES IS INDEPENDENT OF ANY OTHER PROVISION OF THIS AGREEMENT AND THAT THE FAILURE OF THIS REMEDY DOES NOT AFFECT THE CONSEQUENTIAL DAMAGES EXCLUSION."

 The "Fail of Essential Purpose" Doctrine.
 Under § 2-719(2), a limited remedy "fails its essential purpose" when it leaves the buyer without a meaningful remedy.
 The classic scenario: a warranty clause limits the buyer's remedy to "repair or replacement" of defective goods.
 If the seller is unable or unwilling to repair or replace — the goods are discontinued, the defect is unrepairable, or the seller repeatedly fails to fix the problem — the repair-or-replacement remedy has failed its essential purpose and the buyer's full UCC remedies revive.
+Courts have applied the failure of essential purpose doctrine to software licenses, medical devices, and industrial equipment.
+Kearney & Trecker v.
+Master Engraving (NJ, 1987) and the Lucent Technologies line of cases illustrate both sides of this doctrine.

 Consumer Goods: The Personal Injury Bar.
 For consumer goods — products purchased for personal, family, or household use — UCC § 2-719(3) provides that exclusion of consequential damages for personal injury is "prima facie unconscionable."
 This means the burden shifts to the seller to show why the exclusion should be enforced.
 In practice, courts almost never enforce personal injury consequential damages exclusions in consumer goods contracts.